Healthdirect Free Australian health advice you can count on.

 Image showing the placenta completely covering the cervix.

-Illustration of normal placenta position and placenta praevia position during pregnancy.
+Illustration of normal placenta position (left) and placenta praevia (right) during pregnancy.

 What causes placenta praevia?

-There is no known cause for placenta praevia.
+There is no obvious cause for placenta praevia, but it's more common if you:

 When should I see my doctor?